jhsu802701/rails_from_scratch_rails5/04-01-circle_ci.md

 ## Chapter 1: Circle CI

 ### Why use Circle CI?
-* Like the local development environment, Circle CI uses the SimpleCov gem for providing coverage test results for the Code Climate CI to display.
-Other continuous integration systems produce different results and make it more difficult to exclude files and directories from coverage tests.
 * It's easier to add the Code Climate repo token value to Circle CI than is the case with other CI systems.
 * Code Climate's instructions for working with Travis CI include entering the repo token value to your source code, which is considered to be a security no-no.